Miro Alternatives

 Try Excalidraw

-Excalidraw is the open-source whiteboard with a deliberately hand-drawn aesthetic.
-The free version is full-featured and runs in any browser without login; Excalidraw+ at $6 per user adds encrypted cloud sync, team workspaces, AI text-to-diagram, and custom libraries.
-The OSS roots and self-host option (Docker) appeal to security-conscious teams.
+Excalidraw is the open-source MIT whiteboard with a deliberately hand-drawn aesthetic.
+The free version is full-featured and runs in any browser without login; Excalidraw+ at $6/user annual adds encrypted cloud sync, team workspaces, AI text-to-diagram, and custom libraries.
 The aesthetic is distinctive: artifacts feel like sketches, not corporate diagrams, which can be a feature for early-stage thinking.

 Strengths

-• +Free open source MIT version is full-featured
+• +Free OSS MIT version is full-featured

-• +Hand-drawn aesthetic
+• +Hand-drawn aesthetic suits early-stage thinking

 Trade-offs

-• Niche aesthetic (not for finished deliverables)
+• Niche aesthetic, wrong for finished deliverables

 • Smaller template library